vijayRT/vijayRT/README.md

 I like making websites, APIs, and chatbots 🤖

-My primary stack is Vue-Express-Couchbase.
+My primary stack is Vue-Express-MongoDB.
 I've also used React and React Native for some projects, and I've been experimenting with Flutter lately.

 You can find me at the following places:
 * https://www.linkedin.com/in/vijayrajasekar96/